mmayoras/hiring-app/README.md

 Thanks for taking the time to review my submission.

 I assumed the user should start with an empty state and would wanna add applicants for editing one at a time.
-Otherwise, there wasn't anything else I felt unclear about with the requirements or no other assumptions made.
+Otherwise, there wasn't anything else I felt unclear about with the requirements / no other assumptions made.

 Due to the requirements being fairly straightforward I wanted to keep things simple.
 With this in mind, the libraries I chose to use for my app were:
 - Fetch for making GET request to Random User Generator API
 - Typescript for strongly typing my components / functions
 - Jest / React-Testing-Library as specified in the instructions although I would've chosen to use these for automated unit tests anyways
 - CSS since the app doesn't have too many individual components and in order to move quickly
     - In the past, I've used Emotion/SASS extensively for larger applications